EliziumNet/Krayola/Elizium.Krayola/docs/New-Krayon.md

 are case insensitive).
 (Please note, that custom regular expressions do not have to have 'lead', 'open' and 'close' tokens as illustrated here; these are just what are used by default.
-The client can define any expression with formatters as long as it able to capture api calls with a single optional parameter.)
+The client can define any expression with formatters as long as it able to capture method calls with a single optional parameter.)

 However, please do not specify a literal string like this.
 If scribble functionality is required, then the Scribbler object should be used.
 The scribbler